 - If a dog starts to attack, try to put an object in between the two of you, like a bicycle.
 Or try to get the dog to sink its teeth into your jacket or purse instead of you.

 - If you find yourself down, curl into a ball and put your hands over your ears.
 Don’t scream, just try to hold still and remain quiet.

 If you are bitten by a dog, you could end up needing emergency medical attention or plastic surgery.
 You might need to take time off from work, and your injury might be debilitating or embarrassing, affecting your career and even your personal life.

 Luckily, there’s help for dog bite victims.
 If you or a loved one has sustained a serious dog bite, you may be able to receive financial compensation for things like pain and suffering, hospital bills, and lost wages.
 Our office advocates for dog bite victims throughout Minnesota.
 Contact us today for a free consultation.

-At Sand Law, our lawyers and legal team take animal attacks seriously.
+At Sand Law, our attorneys and legal team take dog bites and animal attacks seriously.
 The emotional pain an attack victim experiences often compounds the severe physical injury he or she has suffered.
 Victims frequently struggle with a loss of their sense of safety.
 Our goal is to seek justice to help animal attack victims gain a sense of closure for the trauma they have experienced.